klgallagher/klgallagher.github.io/_pages/cv.md

 {% include base_path %}

-This page is the "sparknotes" version of my CV.
+This page includes the highlights from my CV.
 Please see my [complete CV](https://github.com/user-attachments/files/17334258/KLG_CV_2024_v2.pdf) for more details.

 Education